autowarefoundation/autoware.universe/common/autoware_testing/design/autoware_testing-design.md

 `<topic_filename>` - [required] topic filename.
 Defines the input and output topics to be used by the interface tests.

 `<param_filename>` - [optional] param filename.
 Default value is `test.param.yaml`.
-Required mostly in situation where there are multiple interface tests in a package and each requires different parameteres set.
+Required mostly in situation where there are multiple interface tests in a package and each requires different parameters set.

 `<arguments>` - [optional] arguments passed to executable.
 By default no arguments are passed.